• There are no suggestions because the search field is empty.

 California

-An actuarial report by the firm of Oliver Wyman, commissioned by the legislature, was released on December 15, 2023 along with updated FAQs.
-Key takeaways of the Actuarial Report:
+Work has not progressed from the actuarial report by the firm of Oliver Wyman, commissioned by the legislature, which was released on December 15, 2023, along with updated FAQs.
+There has been no movement from the governor, legislature, or DOI.

 • CA Payroll Tax pricing looks very similar to WA Cares Fund for the lowest benefit level at 0.6% of income